roots/bud/packages/@roots/bud/README.md

 Bud can either be configured with a static config file (`json`/`yml`) or a builder module (`js`/`ts`).

-Dead simple `bud.config.js` example:
+Dead simple `bud.config.js` example

 ```js
 module.exports = (bud) => bud.entry("app", ["app.js"]);
 ```

-Or, as `bud.config.yml`:
+Or, as `bud.config.yml`

 ```yml
 entry:
   app: "app.js"
 ```

-A more advanced configuration might look like this:
+A more advanced configuration might look like

 ```ts
 import { Bud } from "@roots/bud";